 NOW()value as the calling statement.
 However, this is not true of stored procedures.

-Deterministic UDFs must be applied on the slaves.
+Deterministic UDFs must be applied on the replicas.

-Table definitions must be (nearly) identical on master and slave.
-See Section 4.1.10, “Replication with Differing Table Definitions on Master and Slave”, for more information.
+Table definitions must be (nearly) identical on source and replica.
+See Section 4.1.10, “Replication with Differing Table Definitions on Source and Replica”, for more information.

 All changes can be replicated.
 This is the safest form of replication.Note